 Can You Put Sunblock On A New Tattoo?

 Most people know that the sun can be extremely harmful to all tattoos no matter how new or old they are.
-However, many people are unsure about the effects that sunscreen may also have on a new tattoo, and what problems it could potentially cause during the tattoo healing process.
+However, many are still unsure about the effects that sunscreen may also have on a new tattoo, and what problems they may cause during the tattoo healing process.

 Should You Put Sun Lotion On A New Tattoo?

-Below are the main reasons why it’s generally discouraged to apply sunblock onto a new tattoo:
+Below are the main reasons why it’s generally discouraged to apply sunscreen to a new tattoo:

 Many commercial sunscreens often contain chemicals in them which can be very harsh to sensitive areas of skin (such as new tattoos).